-According to the 2019 National Foundation for Credit Counseling (NFCC) Consumer Financial Literacy Survey, 60% of consumers had credit card debt in the last 12 months, with 37% carrying it over month after month.
-Mike Sullivan of credit counseling agency Take Charge America states that individuals with a debt management plan can pay off their balance in 30 to 60 months and lower their interest rates by 15% to 20%.
+According to the 2020 National Foundation for Credit Counseling (NFCC) Consumer Financial Literacy Survey, 62% of consumers had credit card debt in the previous 12 months, with 43% carrying it over month after month (16% greater than in 2019).
+Mike Sullivan of credit counseling agency Take Charge America states that individuals with a debt management plan can lower their interest rates by 15% to 20%.

-The 7 Best Credit Counseling Services of 2021
+The 7 Best Credit Counseling Services of 2021: Lessons to boost your finances

 GreenPath Financial Wellness has been helping people manage debt, foreclosure, bankruptcy, and credit challenges for 60 years.
 The agency is accredited with the Better Business Bureau (BBB) and has an A+ rating with the organization.
 We chose it as the best overall because of its long history and network of brick-and-mortar offices across the country.